tobybellwood/lagoon/docs/using-lagoon-advanced/base-images.md

 #### Step 2 - Make the changes to the repository

-{% hint style="info" %}
+!!!
+Note "Note:"
 	**Note:** What is demonstrated here is specific to the Drupal 8 base image.
 However, any changes \(adding files, changing base Docker images, etc.\) will be done in this step for all of the base images.
-{% endhint %}

 In our example, we are adding the ClamAV module to the Drupal 8 base image.
 This involves a few steps.
 The first is requiring the package so that it gets added to our `composer.json` file.
 This is done by running a `composer require`.